-12 Grants for Teachers
+12 Grants for Educators

 More Grants are Available!

-Continued funding is crucial for the development of students, and resources (such as GrantWatch.com) provide opportunities to locate current funding opportunities.
+Discover more grants available to teachers at GrantWatch.com.
+Grants are also available for preschools, elementary schools, high schools, and post-secondary education (IHEs).
 As the school holidays end, we look forward to the new term and those going back to school!